chronicleworks/chronicle/docs/recording_provenance.md

 See [provenance concepts](provenance_concepts#activity)

-Chronicle will have generated four `Activity` subtypes for us, `QuestionAsked`, `Researched`, `Revised` and `Published`, as a GraphQL union called `Activity`.
+Chronicle will have generated four `Activity` subtypes for us, `QuestionAsked`, `Researched`, `Revised`, and `Published`, as a GraphQL union called `Activity`.
 The union also contains an untyped activity `ProvActivity`.
 The untyped activity can be potentially returned where the domain definition has evolved, see [evolving your domain](domain_modelling#evolution).

-The definition mutations `defineQuestionAsked`, `defineResearched`, `defineRevised` and `definePublished` will also have been created to allow you to define an instance of each subtype and their attributes.
+The definition mutations `defineQuestionAskedActivity`, `defineResearchedActivity`, `defineRevisedActivity`, and `definePublished` will also have been created to allow you to define an instance of each subtype and their attributes.
 The generated GraphQL mutations and their associated types will look like this:

 ```graphql
 union Activity = | ProvActivity | Published | QuestionAsked | Researched | Revised